smichaelsen/fluid-viewhelper-timespan/README.md

 Output is something like:

-User Sebastian registered 3 month 7 days ago.
+User Sebastian registered 3 months 7 days ago.